PrismLauncher/PrismLauncher/libraries/README.md

 Changes are made to make the code more generic and useful in less usual conditions.

+## murmur2

+Canonical implementation of the murmur2 hash, taken from [SMHasher](https://github.com/aappleby/smhasher).

+Public domain (the author disclaimed the copyright).

 ## optional-bare

 A simple single-file header-only version of a C++17-like optional for default-constructible, copyable types, for C++98 and later.